lcobiodata/qretina/README.md

-# qretina
+# QRetina

 **Install with your eyes.**

-`qretina` is an offline-first bootloader that reconstructs full binary applications from a stream of QR codes.
-Designed for air-gapped systems, rescue utilities, and viral app distribution, `qretina` makes it possible to transfer complete executables without a network, just by pointing a camera at a QR stream.
+`QRetina` is an offline-first bootloader that reconstructs full binary applications from a stream of QR codes.
+Designed for air-gapped systems, rescue utilities, and viral app distribution, `QRetina` makes it possible to transfer complete executables without a network, just by pointing a camera at a QR stream.

 ---